feathersjs/feathers/api.md

 }
 ```

-The event dispatching service methods will be run for every connected client.
+The event dispatching service methods will run for every connected client.
 Calling the callback with data (that you also may modify) will dispatch the according event.
 Callling back with a falsy value will prevent the event being dispatched to this client.

 The following example only dispatches the Todo `updated` event if the authorized user belongs to the same company: